UniversalDependencies/docs/_no-pos/NOUN.md

 shortdef: 'noun'
 ---

-This document is a placeholder for the language-specific documentation for `NOUN`.
+Nouns are a part of speech typically denoting a person, place, thing, animal or idea.
+The `NOUN` tag is used only for common nouns, see [PROPN]() for proper nouns.